jsenellart/qscore/README.md

 process.
 When the deadline is hit the child process is terminated and the instance is counted as `beta = 0`.
 Spawning these short-lived worker processes introduces a constant overhead (around 3–4 seconds); take this into account when choosing tight timeout values or when running large batches.
+You can defer this process-based enforcement to larger problem sizes by setting `_MIN_TIMEOUT_SIZE` (batch runs) or `--min_timeout_size` (single runs); smaller problems will execute inline and only enforce the timeout after completion.

 ## Configuration